Summer Program

 (4 weeks +)

-Students attending four weeks will be considered a Chief Scientist* on the research project.
+Students attending four weeks will be considered a Chief Scientist on the research project.
+In this advanced track, you’ll gain more time on the water, participate in deeper research, and develop advanced field skills.

 Schedule*